The other weekend we thought we would have a day out to the lovely Yorkshire town of Skipton. Here is how we spent a day out in Skipton.

 So after walking through the church grounds, we came across a lovely pub called ‘The Castle Inn’.
 The food here was lovely, really homely pub grub.
 I chose to have the sausages and mash and it was so tasty.
 The mash was also proper mash and none of that smash stuff!
 It wasn’t just the food that made the place, the staff working here are lovely are really welcoming.
 The waitress we had was really bubbly and engaged in conversation with us, she was especially good and interacting with my little niece.

 If you are visiting Skipton I would highly recommend visiting this place for something to eat or drink.

-We finished our little trip having a look around the famous market, and having a look in the local shops.
+We finished the day out in Skipton having a look around the famous market, and having a look in the local shops.
 I didn’t take any pictures at this point, as the market was quite busy.
 I have heard that the market and town really come to life during the Christmas season, so think I may have to visit again.

 We walked past the Stanforth Butchers, however, did not go in for one of their world famous pork pies.
 Apparently, this is the place to be for the best pork pies in the world.